afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 4. Can CPU goes beyond 100%?

-5. How to install and use a software which need more space than the available space

-6. in your system ?
+5. How to install and use a software which need more space than the available space in your system ?

-7. Virtual Memory - how I'm able to run a 7GB game with my 4 GB RAM?
-Why the

-8. game gets slow in such cases - which OS I primarily work on and why?

-9. Memory pages; Buffer and Caches.
-Difference between buffer and cache.
+7. Difference between buffer and cache.

 10. Explain deadlock?
 How can we prevent it?
-Explain semaphores in layman
+Explain semaphores in layman language?

-11. language?

-12. CPU scheduling Algorithms and questions based on them.

 13. Explain different page replacement algorithm, and which is the most efficient?